NextPreviousHomeI tried Google's Text To Speech AI Studio

 The voice I created with AI is the one that whispers like in an ASMR.

-Franco Aversa, a month ago
+Franco Aversa, 6 months ago

 Hi Franco, works fine in italian. ๐Ÿ‘

-vincent, a month ago
+vincent, 6 months ago

 ๐Ÿ‘

-Franco Aversa, a month ago
+Franco Aversa, 6 months ago

 Very good!

-LostBoyz, a month ago
+LostBoyz, 6 months ago

 Franco, so you mean inverse kinematics?